How to Automate Client Reporting as a Virtual Assistant (2026)

 G | Project | Project or client area the task belongs to | Automation |

-Google Looker Studio is the right visualization tool for most VA reporting setups because of one property: it is completely free, connects natively to Google Sheets, and clients can view the dashboard via a shared link with no account, no login, and nothing to install.
+Google Data Studio is the right visualization tool for most VA reporting setups because of one property: it is completely free, connects natively to Google Sheets, and clients can view the dashboard via a shared link with no account, no login, and nothing to install.

 You build the dashboard once.
 When the Google Sheet updates, the dashboard updates.
 You never reformat the visualization again.